digital-scrappy/seshat_api/README.md

 # Seshat API

+> [!CAUTION]
+> ⚠️ **This package is currently in the very early stages of development and is not yet functional.
+We are actively working on building and testing the core features, and many components are either incomplete or subject to significant changes.**
+>
+> Please do not use this package in any production environment as it may contain numerous bugs, lack essential features, and undergo frequent breaking changes.
+We welcome contributions and feedback, but users should proceed with caution and understand the current limitations.
+>
+> Thank you for your understanding and patience as we work towards a stable release.

 This is the Python binding for the Seshat API.
 The Seshat API is a RESTful API that allows you to interact with the Seshat database.
 The Seshat database is a database of historical and archaeological data.
 The Seshat API allows you to